Can You Use Gray Paint in a North Facing Room?

 I don’t care what anyone tells you.

-Choosing a paint color is often a big crap shoot anyh0o.
+Choosing a paint color is often a big crap shoot ‘anywho.’

 No matter how much experience one has.
 No matter what some expert says.
-We can make an educated guess… but… light has its own rules and it isn’t always very forthcoming about giving up the info either.
+We can make an educated guess, but light has its rules and isn’t always forthcoming about giving up the info, either.

-• Larger rooms generally look better in pale shades— unless there’s a lot going on architecturally to break it up.
+• Larger rooms generally look better in pale shades— unless a lot is going on architecturally to break it up.
 More about that in a sec.

-• South facing rooms bring out the warm undertones and so can stand colors with cooler undertones
+• South-facing rooms bring out the warm undertones and can stand colors with cooler ones.

-• North facing rooms will make any color look darker and grayer.
-It will also accentuate any blue, purple or green undertones.
-So, a color that looks taupe [reddish undertones] in a south-facing room might look khaki [greenish] in a north facing room.
+• Gray paint in a North-facing room will look darker and grayer.
+It will also accentuate any blue, purple, or green undertones.
+So, a color that looks taupe [reddish undertones] in a south-facing room might look khaki [greenish] in a north-facing room.
 I have seen colors that switched throughout the day!

-• As a rule, colors with warmer undertones look better in a north facing room.
+• Generally, colors with warmer undertones look better in a north-facing room.

-What is the one color you should never paint a north facing room?
+What is the one color you should probably not paint a north-facing room?

 To make it look fabulous, there needs to be something going on architecturally.
-This could be windows, mouldings, or high ceilings or all of the above.
-For my ideas about that please look at this post about architectural detailing and mouldings.
+This could be windows, mouldings, high ceilings, or all of the above.
+Please look at this post about architectural detailing and mouldings for my ideas about that.

 Here are some other things you will need to make a gray room look rich